1. People choose to be homeless

 2. There is plenty of housing available, people become homeless because of decisions they make and often remain homeless because they won’t get a job

 Shelter beds in major cities are few and far between.
 Further, wages are stagnant as rents continue to rise.
 In some places people have to earn two times the minimum wage to afford a two bedroom apartment.
 However, when folks with lower incomes can afford to pay rent, they often do not have the money saved to pay move-in costs.
-This can trap people in transitional housing that has time limits or homelessness.
+This can trap people in transitional housing, which has time limits, or homelessness.
 Bad credit and eviction records are also barriers to obtaining housing in current times.

-3. People who are homeless are violent, dangerous criminals
+3. People who are homeless are violent and dangerous criminals

 4. It is a waste to provide services and housing to people with substance use and mental health issues